amacati/dextgen/envs/assets/README.md

 The ShadowHand and PJ gripper were taken from https://github.com/Farama-Foundation/Gym-Robotics.

-The barrett hand meshes were taken from https://github.com/jhu-lcsr/barrett_model.
+The BarrettHand meshes were taken from https://github.com/jhu-lcsr/barrett_model.

 Mesh credits for the SeaClear environments are located in the ./meshes/SeaClear folder.